 - Tuscany in One Day Sightseeing Tour from Florence - see it all with this tour; Siena, San Gimignano, Pisa, and lunch at a Chianti wine estate.

 Siena - a smaller version of Florence that feels a bit more medieval.
 Take the train and wander on your own or join a tour.
 I recommend fitting in more than one city if you're doing a tour.
-This tour visits both Siena and San Gimignano.
-This one combines Pisa, Siena, and San Gimignano.

-Fitness in florence
+Fitness in Florence

-If you feel the need to run off some of the gelato and pasta you've consumed during your visit to Florence, then head towards the Arno river!
-The best jogging route in Florence is to head West along the river towards Cascine Park (a nice size at 395 acres).
+If you feel the need to run off some of the gelato and pasta you've consumed during your visit to Florence, then head towards the Arno River!

-Once you reach the park you can either jog on the trails in the center among the trees, or stick to the path along the river.
+Once you reach the park you can either jog on the trails in the center among the trees or stick to the path along the river.
 You'll be in good company with local Florentines jogging, rollerblading, biking, and playing sports.

 In general, I try to stay away from large parks after dark, just to be on the safe side.

-In Summary
+In summary

-Hopefully this helps in planning your visit to Florence, Italy!
 These are the recommendations I've been sending to my family and friends for years and I'm so happy to finally finish this post and share it with you.

 Share the love and save this post on Pinterest!